 The process of separate maintenance can be seen as a “trial divorce.”
 Although both parties divide their assets as they would with a divorce case, there is no financial and legal regulation that prevents them from sharing their assets.
 Separate maintenance is also an option for couples whose religious beliefs prevent them from getting a divorce.

-Work with an Experienced Flint, MI Separate Maintenance Lawyer
+Work With An Experienced Flint, MI Separate Maintenance Lawyer

 Separate maintenance is something that not many people think of first when they are looking to part ways with their life partner.
 It is only natural that there will be confusion surrounding the legal action, which is why you need to work with a professional lawyer to ensure that everything follows the legal procedures.
-The professionals at Kathleen Buckley-O’Neill, P.C. have had years of experience in working within the legal boundaries of Michigan laws.
-We understand the process and all of its context so you can be sure that your separate maintenance filing is correct and complete.
+The professionals at Kathleen Buckley, P.C. have had years of experience in working within the legal boundaries of Michigan laws.
+We understand the process and all of its context, so you can be sure that your separate maintenance Michigan filing is correct and complete.
 Contact us today at our Flint, MI office for more information.